aminrj/aminrj.github.io/_posts/2024-11-09-architecting-scalable-microservices-and-event-systems.md

 ## Cloud-Native with Kafka and Kubernetes

-Both Apache Kafka and Kubernetes are powerful technologies that, when used together, create a robust foundation for building scalable, resilient, and efficient cloud-native applications.
+Apache Kafka and Kubernetes cover complementary concerns — event streaming and container orchestration.
+Used together, they give you a solid base for distributed, cloud-native systems.

 ![Kubernetes & Apache Kafka](/assets/media/cloud-native/kubernetes-kafka.png)

-Apache Kafka, a distributed event streaming platform, excels at handling large volumes of real-time data, enabling high-throughput and low-latency communication between services.
+Apache Kafka is a distributed event streaming platform built for high-throughput, low-latency communication between services.

-Kubernetes, the de facto standard for container orchestration, automates the deployment, scaling, and management of containerized applications, ensuring resilience and scalability.
+Kubernetes automates the deployment, scaling, and management of containerized applications.

-We can group the benefits of using them as follow :
+Here's how they complement each other:

 ### 1.Scalability